catalyst-cloud/catalystcloud-docs/source/first-instance.rst

   <iframe width="560" height="315" src="https://www.youtube.com/embed/GjYs1gsQIrs" frameborder="0" allowfullscreen></iframe>

-There are a variety of methods that you can use to create your first instance.
+There are a variety of methods you can use to create your first instance.
 We have outlined a number of these in detail.
 Follow the links listed below for further information: